This post may contain affiliate links.

 Shakshuka is a hearty North Africa stew-like dish made with tomatoes, spices and gently poached eggs in the rich sauce, with those mighty but delicate Arabic flavours that are simply divine.

-A traditional Shakshuka recipe has similarities to a number of other dishes from around the world, including Huevos Rancheros from Mexico or Eggs in Purgatory, which is Italian.
+A traditional Shakshuka recipe has similarities to a number of other dishes from around the world, including Huevos Rancheros from Mexico or Eggs in Purgatory, which is Italian American.

-While I have adapted this version as my own, I’m still calling it Shakshuka because of the sweet smoked paprika flavouring.
+While I have adapted this version as my own tomato and eggs dish, I’m calling it Shakshuka because of the sweet smoked paprika flavouring.

 Sarah’s Notes